Steaxy/automated_ticket_attribution/DESIGN_NOTES.md

 - The LLM only fills fields that are empty or zero.
 - Existing non-empty values are treated as authoritative and are not overwritten.
-- SLA values are taken from the catalog when a catalog match exists; otherwise, a best-effort SLA is chosen.
+- SLA values are taken from the catalog when a catalog match exists; otherwise, SLA remains empty/zero and a warning is logged

 In production, I would likely add: